MuhammadNajat/JobVacancyManagement/ReadME.md

 `

-2. Query and Mutation calls to perfrom from GraphQL playground:
+3. Query and Mutation calls to perfrom from GraphQL playground:

-A. To perfrom Create, use any of the followings as input:
+A. To perfrom `Create`, use any of the followings as input:

 i.
 `